Gum Disease Treatment | Gingivitis & Periodontal Disease

 Philadelphia and Main Line Periodontist, Dr. James Vito, is a specialist trained in the diagnosis, treatment and management of gum disease and bone loss – also known as gingivitis and periodontal disease.
-Dr. Vito received his specialty training at the University of Pennsylvania School of Dental medicine in the prestigious Periodontal Prosthesis Program where he received dual certification in Prosthodontics and Periodontics.
+Dr. Vito received his specialty training at the University of Pennsylvania School of Dental medicine in the prestigious Periodontal Prosthesis Program where he received dual certification in Periodontics and Fixed Prosthodontics.
 One of few dual trained specialist in the world.
 Dr. Vito is consistently recognized as one of the best dentists and dental implant specialists of the Main Line since coming to the area in 1999.

 As a well-versed dentist Dr. Vito addresses the importance of educating his patients on the symptoms and progression of periodontal disease.
 This enables his patients to take preventative measures and recognize when professional gum disease treatment may be necessary.

 Serving the Greater Philadelphia Area, Dr. James Vito offers Sedation Dentistry services.

 - Bleeding gums

 - Experiencing swollen gums or a possible infection?